AndikaTanpaH/NecrobotJavanHawk/README.md

 Probably of new features the next version | Piority
 --- | ---
-Force walking to destination | finishing
 Show information if on Gym | 2
 Manual Renaming Pokemon | 3
+Force walking to destination | done
-Use google maps api (experimental) | finishing
+Use google maps api (experimental) | done
-Snipe filter setting | finishing
+Snipe filter setting | done

 Note: Please check your bot, if didnt work create a issue and give me a link about the bot.

 ## Donation
 You like JavanHawk?
-Feel free to buy Me a :coffee: Coffee Latte, by using:
+Feel free to buy Me a :coffee: Coffee Latte :coffee:  by using:

 Bitcoin | Paypal
 --- | ---